Brown-University-Library/bdr_uploader_hub_project/oclc_fastapi_implementation_directives.md

 the htmx requirement -- more info

-In the student-form django template, if the form will display the keyword field, I'd like to add an htmx feature that calls the url ZZZ endpoint with text as the user types.
+In the student-form django template, if the form will display the keyword field, I'd like to add an htmx feature that calls the url "check_oclc_fastapi" endpoint with text as the user types.
 The endpoint will return authority-keyword suggestions that the user should be able to choose, or ignore.

 But one additional feature...